Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

-To prove this, we consider again the model system 1 in Fig.~\ref{fig:modifiedberry}.
-We change the frequency of harmonic H13, while keeping all other field parameters the same; in particular, the frequencies of H15 and the fundamental remain unchanged.
-Fig.~\ref{fig:modifiedberry}f shows the RABBIT beating and phase for various detunings between the central frequency of H13 and the first conduction band at $\mathbf{\Gamma}$.
-Far from resonance (dark red and dark blue), the RABBIT beating is small, but one can clearly distinguish a $\pi$ shift in the oscillation between negatively detuned (dark blue) and positively detuned (dark red) frequencies.
-To visualize it more clearly, we fit the oscillations to Eq.~\ref{eq:beating} and extract the phase.
-Fig.~\ref{fig:modifiedberry}g shows the result, where one can observe the $\pi$ shift as H13 crosses the resonance, in agreement with Eq.~\ref{eq:atomic_phase_solids}.
-Note that higher/lower detunings than those shown will not generate a RABBIT oscillation since only one quantum path will be dominant.
+Fig.~\ref{fig:reconstruction}b shows the RABBIT beating and phase for various detunings between $\omega_1$ and the first conduction band at $\mathbf{k}_{SB}=$ X. Far from resonance (dark red and dark blue), the RABBIT beating is small, but one can clearly distinguish a $\pi$ shift in the oscillation between negatively detuned (dark blue) and positively detuned (dark red) frequencies.
+To visualize it more clearly, we fit the oscillations to Eq.~\ref{eq:beating} and extract the RABBIT phase.
+Fig.~\ref{fig:reconstruction}c shows the result, where one can observe the $\pi$ shift as $\omega_1$ crosses the resonance, in agreement with Eq.~\ref{eq:atomic_phase_solids}.
+Note that higher/lower detunings than those shown will not generate a RABBIT oscillation.